2015 New Arts Venture Challenge

 - Judges will be selected from prominent members of the professional arts and business community.

 - The UW–Madison New Arts Venture Challenge reserves the right not to select a winner.

 - More than one second prize may be awarded.

 - Entrants are encouraged to seek advice from UW–Madison faculty and staff.

-Five independent judges will review the proposals and choose four finalists.
+Four independent judges will review the proposals and choose four finalists.
 They will attend the competition finals and chose the first and second prize winning proposals.